 /etc/fstab

-An invalid /etc/fstab entry can drop the system into emergency mode during boot.
+An invalid /etc/fstab entry can stop the system in emergency mode during boot.

-19. Reload systemd to apply unit generation for the updated /etc/crypttab and /etc/fstab files.
+21. Reload systemd unit generation after editing /etc/crypttab and /etc/fstab.

 $ sudo systemctl daemon-reload

-20. Start the PostgreSQL service on the encrypted data directory.
+22. Start PostgreSQL on the encrypted data directory.

 $ sudo systemctl start postgresql